Ashburton River / Hakatere: North branch

 The Ashburton River North Branch / Hakatere flows from the slopes of Godley Peak (2087 m) in the Palmer Range.
 The uppermost reach of the river is known as Petticoat lane.
 The river flows south then southwest through narrow scree-sided valleys with almost no areas of river flats.
 The Black Hills Range and Pudding Hill Range lie to the northeast and the Alford Range to the southwest.
 The river emerges from the hills adjacent to Pudding Hill airfield.

 South branch

 The larger Ashburton River South Branch / Hakatere starts as the outflow of the Ashburton Glacier which flows down from Mount Arrowsmith (2781 m), 26 km west of the North branch source.
 It initially flows southeast down a narrow valley between the Big Hill Range and the Wild Man's Brother Range.
 10 km from source the river trends south, turning southeast again to cross the flat Hakatere Valley where the outflows of several small lakes (collectively known as the Ashburton Lakes) join it.
 The river exits the valley via the Ashburton Gorge, with the Moorhouse Range to the south and the Clent Hills and Winterslow Range to the north, emerging onto the Canterbury Plains at Mount Somers then flowing east towards Ashburton Forks.

+Hydrology and management

+The Ashburton River / Hakatere is described by Land, Air, Water Aotearoa as a medium-sized gravel-bed braided river with a flow regime typical of glacial-fed systems in Canterbury.
+Its discharge is largely driven by precipitation and snowmelt in the alpine headwaters, with lowest flows in late summer and highest during spring.
+Water quality is generally best in the relatively undeveloped upper catchment and becomes progressively more impacted in the intensively farmed lowland reaches nearer the coast.

+Heavy rain between 28 and 31 May 2021 caused major flooding in the catchment.
+A regional state of emergency was declared in Canterbury, and authorities warned that around 4,000 people in Ashburton might need to evacuate if the river’s stopbanks failed.
+Environment Canterbury flow records show the river at Ashburton rising from around 6 m3/s on 28 May to more than 1500 m3/s late on 30 May 2021.
+The flooding damaged farms, roads and river-protection works and temporarily closed several bridges and state highways in the district.

+At the same time, low flows and water allocation have been long-running environmental concerns.
+Environment Canterbury has reviewed many surface-water and stream-depleting groundwater consents in the Hakatere / Ashburton catchment.
+From 1 July 2023, consent holders with the new conditions must cease taking water when the flow at the State Highway 1 bridge recorder is less than 6 m3/s.
+The minimum-flow regime, incorporated into the Canterbury Land and Water Regional Plan, is intended to improve the river’s natural character and mauri, promote ecosystem health and biodiversity, improve water quality, and help keep the hāpua (river-mouth lagoon) open for longer.